avtarted/notes/math/sumofpowersoftwo.typ

 Note that $S(k+1)$ and $F(k+1)$ as defined at @skrecursive and @fkrecursive share the exact same recursive structure!
 In fact, now the proof of the inductive step, $P_k => P_(k+1)$, writes itself.
 $ S(k+1) eq.quest F(k+1) $
-Use the recursive definitions from @skrecursive and @fkrecursive
+Use the recursive definitions from @skrecursive and @fkrecursive:
 $ S(k) + 2^(k+1) eq.quest F(k) + 2^(k+1) $
 Subtract 2^(k+1) from both sides:
 $ S(k) eq.quest F(k) $